-A dedicated chamber musician, Wei-Yi Yang has collaborated with many distinguished musicians, including the Alexander, Cassatt, Pacifica, and Tokyo String Quartets; mezzo-soprano Frederica von Stade; soprano Dawn Upshaw; clarinetists Richard Stoltzman and David Shifrin; violists Roger Tapping, Ara Gregorian, and Ettore Causa; and violinist Axel Strauss, among many others.
-With cellist Clive Greensmith, he recently performed Mendelssohn’s complete duos for cello and piano on the 1884 Erard Grand piano at the Yale Collection of Musical Instruments.
+A dedicated chamber musician, Wei-Yi Yang has collaborated with many distinguished musicians, including the Alexander, Brentano, Cassatt, Pacifica, and Tokyo String Quartets; mezzo-soprano Frederica von Stade; soprano Dawn Upshaw; clarinetists Richard Stoltzman and David Shifrin; violists Ettore Causa, Roberto Díaz, and Roger Tapping; and violinist Axel Strauss, among numerous others.
+With cellist Clive Greensmith, he performed Mendelssohn’s complete duos for cello and piano on the 1884 Erard Grand piano at the Yale Collection of Musical Instruments.

 Born in Taiwan of Chinese and Japanese heritage, Mr. Yang studied first in the United Kingdom, and then in America with renowned Russian pianists, Arkady Aronov at the Manhattan School of Music and Boris Berman at Yale.
-Mr. Yang has also worked with eminent pianists Claude Frank, Peter Frankl, Vera Gornostaeva, Hans Graf, Byron Janis, and Murray Perahia.
-He is a founding member of the Soyulla Ensemble, who received the prestigious McKnight Fellowship, and recently made its debut at Alice Tully Hall.
+Mr. Yang has also worked with eminent pianists Claude Frank, Peter Frankl, Vera Gornostaeva, Hans Graf, Byron Janis, Lilian Kallir, and Murray Perahia.
+He is a founding member of the Soyulla Ensemble, who received the prestigious McKnight Fellowship, and recently made its debut at Alice Tully Hall and toured Korea.